-A Single Enterprise Agreement can be created by two or more employers who may have a single interest.
-To create a Single Enterprise Agreement, employers need to receive a determination from the Fair Work Commission that they are single interest employers.
-This can include employers who may be related corporations or who are involved in a joint venture.
+A single enterprise agreement can be created by two or more employers who share a single interest.
+To create a single enterprise agreement, all the employers wishing to join the agreement need to receive a determination from the Fair Work Commission that they are single interest employers.
+For example, this could be employers in related corporations or who are involved in a joint venture.
+A joint venture is where two or more parties work together to accomplish a task or project.
 These employers can come together to negotiate an agreement with their collective employees.

-A multi-enterprise agreement can also be created by two or more employers.
-These agreements differ however as the employers do not need to prove that they have a single interest in the bargaining process.
+A multi-enterprise agreement is created by two or more employers as well as the employees of those different enterprises.
+These agreements differ from single enterprise agreements in that the employers do not need to prove that they have a single interest in the bargaining process.
 Employers will, however, need to agree to bargain together.
 This can be common for projects where multiple organisations are involved, for example, in construction.

 Was this article helpful?